 There are a lot of categories of savings to keep track of as you improve your financial stability.

 You need to have three to six months of living expenses in your emergency fund.
 You also need to make saving for retirement a priority.
 Depending on your circumstances, you may also need to set aside money for a down payment on a house, college expenses, or caring for elderly parents.

 For many people, getting started is the hardest part of saving.
-If you're not sure where to start saving or you're having trouble setting money aside, you can start to build a saving habit with the 52-Week Savings Challenge.
+If you're not sure where to start saving, or if you're having trouble setting money aside, you can start to build a saving habit with the 52-Week Savings Challenge.

 This is a method that promises you nearly $1,400 saved at the end of the year by putting away just dollars a week.